spf13/spf13-vim/README.markdown

 ## [NERDCommenter]

 NERDCommenter allows you to wrangle your code comments, regardless of filetype.
-View `help :NERDCommenter` for all the details.
+View `help :NERDCommenter` or checkout my post on [NERDCommenter](http://spf13.com/post/vim-plugins-nerd-commenter).

 **QuickStart** Toggle comments using `<Leader>c<space>` in Visual or Normal mode.